KeepsItCrypt0/PulseStrategy/README.md

 # Features

-Issuance: Users can deposit vPLS to receive PLSTR.
+Issuance: Users can deposit vPLS to receive PLSTR. minus 0.5% fee.

+Half of the 0.5% fee collected by the SC will go to provide liquidity.

 Redemption: Users can burn PLSTR to receive a proportional amount of vPLS.

 Issuance Period: A 180-day period